-Dartmouth pubs with beer gardens & tables outdoors
+Dartmouth pubs with beer gardens and outdoor seating

-Where better to enjoy a refreshing beverage this summer than outside a Dartmouth pub.
-Here’s our guide to where you’ll find the best beer gardens, terraces and outdoor seating in this South Devon riverside town:
+Where better to enjoy a refreshing beverage this summer than outside a Dartmouth pub?
+Here’s our guide to where you’ll find the best beer gardens, terraces and outdoor seating in this much-loved South Devon riverside town:

 The Dartmouth Arms

-Bayards Cove is a popular spot for ‘DA’ patrons to rest and enjoy a drink – just mention where you’ll be sitting and they’ll supply a disposable glass.
+Bayards Cove is a popular spot for Dartmouth Arms customers to rest and enjoy a drink – just mention where you’ll be sitting and they’ll serve your drink in a disposable glass.

-The DA is also famed for its pizzas, Mexican dishes and homemade burgers.
-You can eat in or takeaway and be entertained by the Lower Ferry and kids crabbing off the harbour wall.
+The Dartmouth Arms is also famed for its pizzas, Mexican dishes, and homemade burgers.
+You can eat in, or takeaway to watch the Lower Ferry or be entertained by the youngsters crabbing off the harbour wall.

 Find out more about The Dartmouth Arms.